Skarbo/Budget/README.md

 [KrisSkarbo.com/Budget](http://krisskarbo.com/budget) - Sign in with demo

-The application is aimed for mobile devices, but does not work 100% for all.
+* The application is aimed for mobile devices, but does not work 100% for all.
+* Long click a month to view that month

-Logging in with Google or Facebook creates a new budget for that account, and the application will store the user's name and email.
+* Logging in with Google or Facebook creates a new budget for that account, and the application will store the user's name and email.

 ### New Entry